 Design Museum Collection

-The museum has a specific fund for growing the Collection which is a generous donation from the Conran Foundation.
-This has been helped by the Art Fund, who helped with the cost of acquiring one of Jasper Morrison’s earliest designs, the Handlebar Table.
+The museum has a specific fund for the Collection, kindly donated by the Conran Foundation.
+There are other generous supporters including the Art Fund, who helped with the acquisition of one of Jasper Morrison’s earliest designs, the Handlebar Table.

 Not very.
 The Design Museum’s collection is heavily skewed towards Europe, the USA and Japan, reflecting the unconscious bias in the way in which standard histories of design have been told in the past.
 The museum is committed towards diversifying its collection as part of its ambition to tell a wider and more inclusive story of contemporary design.
 To do so, it has identified significant gaps in its collection and is working with supporters and funders to find key pieces to fill these gaps.

 In 2022, the museum collaborated with designer Yinka Ilori to acquire a piece by important Congolese architect Bodys Isek Kingelez called Kinshasa Label (1989).
 It was purchased with the generous support of the Art Fund, the ACE/V&A Purchase Grant Fund and the Conran Foundation.
 This is just the start, and the museum recognises that it has more to do.